-The Student Union Expansion site is located outside the MHPA (Figure 3).
+The Student Union Expansion site is located outside the MHPA.
+See Figure 3.3.-1.
 The portion of the MHPA in closest proximity to the site includes the steep, undeveloped slopes immediately south of Interstate 8 in Mission Valley, approximately 1,500 feet to the west of the site.
 Other areas of the MHPA in proximity to the project site include the undeveloped slopes south of the Alvarado Campus site, approximately 3,000 feet to the east, and Chaparral Canyon, approximately 3,500 feet north of the site.
 Development of the site will not directly affect assemblage of the MSCP preserve system.

-4.7 Campus Conference Center Site
+3.3.4.7 Campus Conference Center Site

-The Campus Conference Center site occurs within a developed area of campus adjacent and to the east of Cox Arena.
-This component of the project is located on the U.S. Geological Survey 7.5-minute La Mesa quadrangle; Township 16 South, Range 2 West, no Section (Figure 7).
-The approximate center of the site is located at Latitude 32° 46' 17" N and Longitude 117° 04' 24" W. The K Lot is located immediately south of the site, which is at approximately 410 feet AMSL.
+The Campus Conference Center site occurs within a developed area of campus adjacent to the east of Cox Arena.
+This component of the project is located on the U.S. Geological Survey 7.5 minute La Mesa quadrangle; Township 16 South, Range 2 West, no Section.
+The approximate center of the site is located at Latitude 32° 46' 17'' N and Longitude 117° 04' 24'' W. The K Lot is located immediately south of the site, which is at approximately 410 feet AMSL.
 The site occurs west of an existing softball field and north of the West Plaza Mall.
+See Figure 3.3.-1.

 The boundaries for this project component are entirely within an existing developed area.
 The Campus Conference Center site contains 1.07 acres of developed land/disturbed habitat (graded bare soil areas).
-No vegetation communities are present within the site.
+No vegetative communities are present within the site.
 No wildlife species were observed during the site survey.
-The site does not provide suitable habitat to most amphibians, reptiles, birds, mammals, or invertebrates due to the lack of vegetation.
+The site does not provide suitable habitat to most amphibians, reptiles, birds, mammals or invertebrates due to the lack of vegetation.
+See Figure 3.3-7, Campus Conference Center & Student Union Expansion Site Vegetation Map with Proposed Impact Areas.

-No sensitive biological resources (i.e., plants, wildlife, habitat types) are present or are expected to be present within the site due to the extensive development that has occurred throughout the site.
-No rare, threatened, endangered, narrow endemic, or otherwise sensitive plants or wildlife species were observed during the surveys, and no sensitive habitat types are present on site.
-The site does not function as a wildlife corridor due to extensive development on site and in surrounding areas.
+No sensitive biological resources (i.e., plants, wildlife, habitat types) are present or are expected to be present within the site due to the extensive development that has occurred throughout the entire site.
+No rare, threatened, endangered, narrow endemic, or otherwise sensitive plants or wildlife species were observed during the surveys, and no sensitive habitat types are present onsite.
+The site does not function as a wildlife corridor due to extensive development onsite and in surrounding areas.

-The Campus Conference Center site is located outside the MHPA (Figure 3).
+The Campus Conference Center site is located outside the MHPA.
+See Figure 3.3.-1.
 The portion of the MHPA in closest proximity to the site includes the steep, undeveloped slopes immediately north of the U Lot, south of Interstate 8 in Mission Valley, approximately 1,500 feet to the northwest of the site.
 Other areas of the MHPA in proximity to the project site include the undeveloped slopes south of the Alvarado Campus site, approximately 3,500 feet to the east, and Chaparral Canyon, approximately 4,000 feet north of the site.
 Development of the site will not directly affect assemblage of the MSCP preserve system.

-4.8 U Lot Residence Hall Site
+3.3.4.8 U Lot Residence Hall Site

 The U Lot Residence Hall site occurs within a developed area of campus within the existing U Lot.
-This component of the project is located on the U.S. Geological Survey 7.5-minute La Mesa quadrangle; Township 16 South, Range 2 West, no Section (Figure 8).
-The approximate center of the site is located at Latitude 32° 46' 32" N and Longitude 117° 04' 40" W. The U Lot is located at approximately 410 feet AMSL, and adjacent slopes to the north of the lot descend steeply to the canyon bottom below.
+This component of the project is located on the U.S. Geological Survey 7.5 minute La Mesa quadrangle; Township 16 South, Range 2 West, no Section.
+The approximate center of the site is located at Latitude 32° 46' 32'' N and Longitude 117° 04' 40'' W. The U Lot is located at approximately 410 feet AMSL, and adjacent slopes to the north of the lot descend steeply to the canyon bottom below.
+See Figure 3.3.-1.